Picture Gallery> Derbyshire Pictures Index> This page

 The early 1830s engraving of St. Martin's Church (above) shows what the building was like before the Victorian restoration of 1868-9.
 Stephen Glover, writing about Alfreton in 1833, provided the following brief history to accompany the image.

 "The church is an ancient rude structure, with some handsome perpendicular windows, and pinnacled tower steeple at the west end embattled; the whole structure has evidently been built at several different times, with but little regularity of form.
 One of the lords of Alfreton was the builder of this church; for it appears that in the ninth year of the reign of Henry II.
 Robert, the son of Ranulph, gave it to Beauchief abbey, of which he was the founder.
 In the second year of the reign of Edward VI. the king granted it to Thomas Babington, who had then become the proprietor of the manor.
-The church is dedicated to St. Martin. ...
-The rectory of Alfreton, with the advowson of the vicarage, was granted by Henry VIII. to Francis Leake, esq. whose descendant, Nicholas Earl of Scarsdale, sold them; in 1673, to John Turner, of Swanwick, gent.
+The church is dedicated to St. Martin. ... the rectory of Alfreton, with the advowson of the vicarage, was granted by Henry VIII. to Francis Leake, esq. whose descendant, Nicholas Earl of Scarsdale, sold them; in 1673, to John Turner, of Swanwick, gent.
 The rectorial tithes were sold by auction, about the year 1779, chiefly to the several land owners, by the trustees of the late George Turner, esq.
 The advowson of the vicarage was purchased by the late George Morewood, esq. and now belongs to William Palmer Morewood, esq.
 The present incumbent is the Rev. John Pepper.
 There was a chantry in the church of Alfreton, dedicated to the Virgin Mary.
 The lands belonging to which, of the value of £8.
 4s.
 8d. per annum, were granted by Edward VI. to Thomas Babington"[1].

 Church

-The heliotype photograph of the porch dates from slightly after this restoration and was taken in 1875 for J. C. Cox's first volume about Derbyshire's churches[3].
+The photograph of the porch dates from slightly after this restoration and was taken in 1875 for J. C. Cox's first volume about Derbyshire's churches[7].
 We can see the new roof, the apex of which was roughly level with the top of the clock on the south face of the tower.
 In the left bottom corner is a gravestone:

 In Memory of William Everingham